felipeerias/nan-js-proposal/README.md

 ### Local gaming

 NAN connections may be used for local gaming in situations where Internet access is unavailable or restricted.
-In the example videos below, one device acts as the game server through two 1-to-1 connections with the others.
+In the example videos below, one device acts as the game server through two 1-to-1 connections with the other two.

 * [VIDEO 1 - prototype playing OpenArena](https://darker.ink/static/media/uploads/02_openarena_1.mp4)
 * [VIDEO 2 - prototype playing OpenArena](https://darker.ink/static/media/uploads/03_openarena_2.mp4)